 FareShare rescues food that would otherwise go to waste and cooks it into free nutritious meals for people in need.
 In Melbourne, with the help of 900 regular volunteers, it cooks around 5,500 free meals a day (i.e. around 1.3 million meals a year) for charities such as soup vans, homeless shelters, women’s refuges and community food banks.
-Its rescued food comes from supermarkets, wholesalers, farmers and other businesses.
+Its rescued food comes from supermarkets, wholesalers, farmers and other businesses (they have eight vans that collect produce from Woolworths stores and others).
 By avoiding food waste, and diverting surplus, edible food from landfill, it also reduces greenhouse gases.
 Its Melbourne headquarters is in Abbotsford.

 Fareshare is a charity which relies on donations.
 Donate now.